Pimpama

 Pimpama is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Pimpama, as evaluated at the latest Census held on 28 August 2016, consisted of 80.9% houses and 19.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Pimpama was at 10.1%, with the rest of dwellings either mortgaged (32.1%) or rented (57.8%).
-The median monthly mortgage repayment in the area was $1,978, exceeding Non-Metro Qld's average of $1,655.
-The median weekly rent figure was recorded at $440, compared to Non-Metro Qld's $345.
-Nationally, Pimpama's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Pimpama, as per the latest Census, 80.9% of dwellings were houses, with the remaining 19.1% being semi-detached homes, apartments, or other types.
+This compares to Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Pimpama stood at 10.1%, with mortgaged dwellings at 32.1% and rented ones at 57.8%.
+The median monthly mortgage repayment was $1,978, higher than Regional Queensland's average of $1,655.
+The median weekly rent in Pimpama was $440, compared to Regional Queensland's $345.
+Nationally, Pimpama's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing